allenlcp/Udemy_Design_Patterns/Notes.md

 ## **Open Closed Principle**

 * Bertrand Meyer proposed the open-closed principle (OCP)
-> classes and methods should be open for extension (new functionnality) and closed for modification
+> classes and methods should be open for extension (new functionality) and closed for modification
 > a class should be easily extendable without modifying the class itself

 * a module is said to open if it is still available for extension
 > it should be possible to add fields to the data structures it contains, or new elements to the set of functions it performs

-* a module is said to be claosed if it is available for use by other modules
+* a module is said to be closed if it is available for use by other modules
 > assumes that the module has been given a well-defined, stable description
-> the interface in the sense of informatin hiding (not a java interface)
+> the interface in the sense of information hiding (not a java interface)

-* a general idean of this principle is that it tells you to write your code so that you will be able to add new functionality without changing the existing code
+* a general idea of this principle is that it tells you to write your code so that you will be able to add new functionality without changing the existing code
-> prevents situations in which a change to one of your classes also requires you to adapt all depending classess
+> prevents situations in which a change to one of your classes also requires you to adapt all depending classes
 > reduces tight coupling

 * Robert C. Marting considered this principle as the "most important principle of OO design"